 Where do we stand on ethical diamond sourcing at Taylor & Hart?

 In case you couldn’t tell… everyone at Taylor & Hart is emotionally invested in solving the lingering problems in the diamond industry.
 Sure, things are better than they were back in 2002, but we can’t afford to settle for just “better” when we know more can still be done.

-So to be as transparent as possible, we are sharing as much as we can on where our diamonds (and diamonds in general) come from and what the supply chain looks like, in terms of the flow of diamonds around the world.
+So to be as transparent as possible, we are sharing as much as we can on where our diamonds (and diamonds in general) come from and what the supply chain looks like, in terms of the flow of both diamonds and coloured gemstones around the world.

 Let’s talk about our supply chain.

 Each ring we deliver is crafted as a made-to-order custom piece therefore each ring requires different components and often is delivered to a different country, at a different manufacturing speed.
 As such our supply chain process varies from ring-to-ring depending on the requirements.